iam-SCOPE/HDMix/README.md

 Welcome to our video streaming platform project, built using React JS and the YouTube API.
-Our platform is designed to provide a user-friendly interface for searching videos.
-We look forward to playing the videos on our own platform by using the React Player library to embed videos in our platform in future updates.
+Our platform is designed to provide a user-friendly interface for searching and watching videos.

 Technology Stack: